Frequently asked questions

 Is there a discount for subscribers?

 Absolutely.
 Subscribers are the heartbeat of the Just Be Kind community.
-When you choose to subscribe, you automatically unlock a 10% discount on every single recurring order.
-This ensures your pet gets premium, vet-led nutrition at the best possible price, with the added peace of mind that their favorite meals are reserved for them in our inventory.
+When you choose to subscribe, you automatically unlock a 10% discount with the first order, reducing to 5% discount with recurring orders.
+This ensures your pet gets premium, vet-led nutrition at the best possible price, with the added peace of mind that their favourite meals are reserved for them in our inventory.

 Shipping, Orders & International